 OPT013: Legal Aspects of UK Optometry

-This module aims to provide eye care professionals with a comprehensive review of the legal and regulatory obligations in optometric practice in the UK.
+This module aims to provide you with a comprehensive review of the legal and regulatory obligations in optometric practice in the UK.

-The module content is presented in a format that is commensurate with everyday practice – much of it is based on realistic situations that the practitioner will recognise and empathise with.
-This should be particularly useful to those engaged in commissioning or enhanced services provision, or to practitioners returning to work after a career break.
+The module content is presented in an engaging format that is commensurate with everyday practice – much of it is based on realistic situations that the practitioner will recognise and empathise with.
+This will be particularly useful to those engaged in commissioning or enhanced services provision, or to practitioners returning to work after a career break.

 |Duration||22 contact hours over one academic term|